 Best Set: Cuisinart Chef's Classic Stainless 4-Piece 12-Quart Pasta/Steamer Set 77-412

 Like our pick for the best pasta pot with a strainer insert, the base of this pot has an inner layer of aluminum to ensure fast and even heating.
-All four pieces of this set (pot, strainer, steamer basket, and lid) are oven- and dishwasher-safe, and the set can be used on an induction stovetop.
+All four pieces of this set (pot, strainer, steamer basket, and lid) are oven- and dishwasher-safe.
 To top it all off, it’s all covered by a lifetime warranty.